 Shareholders in an AO and participants in an OOO may enter into a shareholders' agreement.
-A shareholders' agreement may regulate the way in which certain parties are required to vote at a shareholders' meeting and envisage other rights and obligations for shareholders, for example, call options or put options, drag-along rights, etc. However, conditions of a shareholders' agreement may not contradict the mandatory rules of the corporate law.
+A shareholders' agreement may regulate the way in which certain parties are required to vote at a shareholders' meeting and envisage other rights and obligations for shareholders, for example, call options or put options, drag-along rights, etc. However, the conditions of a shareholders'

+agreement may not contradict the mandatory rules of corporate law.
 A shareholders' agreement is binding solely upon its parties.
-In case of breach, the liable shareholder/participant might face civil liability as envisaged under the shareholders' agreement (penalties, payment of damages, etc.).
+In case of breach, the shareholder/participant in breach may be liable under civil law as envisaged under the shareholders' agreement (penalties, payment of damages, etc.).

 However, there are some restrictions on the right to enter into a shareholders' agreement.
 At least one shareholder/participant of a company must not be a party to such an agreement.
-This restriction makes it impossible to have a shareholders' agreement in companies with one or two shareholders/participants.
+This restriction makes it impossible to have a shareholders' agreement in companies with one or two shareholders/ participants.